 Why did my crumble topping come out soft?

-This is why the flour is used for the cherries.
-If the bottom layer has a ton of liquid and is producing a bunch of steam the top will simply melt into it and not get crispy.
+This is why I don’t recommend canned cherries.
+The bottom layer will have a ton of liquid.
+When producing a bunch of steam the top will simply melt into it and not get crispy.

 Simple desserts recipes to try next